Important Advice for People Who Drive RVs

-The lesson here is that if you own a motor home, travel trailer or camper, you should assume nothing and learn everything you can about driving it safely before you ever leave your driveway.
+The lesson here is that if you own an RV you should assume nothing and learn everything you can about driving it safely before you ever leave your driveway.

-Although I've been traveling for many years, I set my personal limit at driving a truck that tows a fifth-wheeler.
+For example, although I've been traveling for many years, I set my personal limit at driving a truck that tows a fifth-wheeler.
 I would never attempt to drive a large Class A motor home.

 I leave that job to my husband, who